pointybeard/symphony-2/README.md

 ### Support for additional XSLT processors

 This feature allows extensions to provide additional XSLT processor libaries which are then registered with Symphony and selectable in System Preferences.
-For example, [Saxon/C](https://github.com/pointybeard/saxon) adds XSLT 3.0 support.
+For example, [Saxon/C](https://github.com/pointybeard/saxon) adds support for XSLT 3.0.

 ## Support